The Vagina Monologues: Plot summary

-The Vagina Monologues is made up of various personal monologues read by a diverse group of women.
+The Vagina Monologues is made up of personal monologues read by a diverse group of women.
 Originally, Eve Ensler performed every monologue herself, with subsequent performances featuring three actresses, and more recent versions featuring a different actress for every role.
-Each of the monologues deals with an aspect of the feminine experience, touching on matters such as sex, sex work, body image, love, rape, menstruation, female genital mutilation, masturbation, birth, orgasm, the various common names for the vagina or simply as a physical aspect of the body.
+Each of the monologues deals with an aspect of the feminine experience, touching on matters such as sex, sex work, body image, love, rape, menstruation, female genital mutilation, masturbation, birth, orgasm, the common names for the vagina or simply as a physical aspect of the body.
 A recurring theme throughout the piece is the vagina as a tool of female empowerment, and the ultimate embodiment of individuality.